 Sysudoku Basic starts with the slink marking bypass, so called because it defers even the marking of strong link partners to following Basic stages.
 Slinks are used extensively in the bypass, but not pencil marked.
-Subsets alone are pencil marked, because they reserve cells for subset values.
+Subsets alone are pencil marked, because they reserve cells for their values.

 The bypass is a systematic process, allowing you to concentrate on simple tasks at the right times.
-Most of the resources of the bypass you will discover by your own experience with it, but you can accelerate the process by reading some of the detailed traces on puzzles reviewed on this blog.
+Most of the resources of the bypass you will discover by your own experience with it, but you can accelerate the process by reading the detailed traces on puzzles reviewed on this blog.
 This page takes you through a detailed bypass of a 5-star Dave Green puzzle, to its collapse point.
 The walkthrough explains how you read a bypass trace, by showing how to write one.
 For that we a briefing on the grid geography according to Sysudoku.

 Here is how boxes and lines are named in Sysudoku.
 Box names are compass directions from a center box C. Rows are numbered North to South, and columns, West to East.